mdealencar/interarray/README.md

 Some usage examples can be found in [notebooks](notebooks).

-The heuristics implemented in this repository (release 0.0.1) are presented and analysed in the MSc thesis [Optimization heuristics for offshore wind power plant collection systems design](https://fulltext-gateway.cvt.dk/oafilestore?oid=62dddf809a5e7116caf943f3&targetid=62dddf80a41ba354e4ed35bc) (DTU Wind - Technical University of Denmark, July 4, 2022)
+The heuristics implemented in this repository (release 0.0.1) are presented and analyzed in the MSc thesis [Optimization heuristics for offshore wind power plant collection systems design](https://fulltext-gateway.cvt.dk/oafilestore?oid=62dddf809a5e7116caf943f3&targetid=62dddf80a41ba354e4ed35bc) (DTU Wind - Technical University of Denmark, July 4, 2022)

 The meta-heuristic used is [vidalt/HGS-CVRP: Modern implementation of the hybrid genetic search (HGS) algorithm specialized to the capacitated vehicle routing problem (CVRP).
 This code also includes an additional neighborhood called SWAP\*.](https://github.com/vidalt/HGS-CVRP) via its Python bindings [chkwon/PyHygese: A Python wrapper for the Hybrid Genetic Search algorithm for Capacitated Vehicle Routing Problems (HGS-CVRP)](https://github.com/chkwon/PyHygese).